onethawt/idaplugins-list/README.md

   * Rename functions according to the source code file their belong + address (for example, memory_mgmt_0x401050).
   * Rename functions according to the guessed function name.

+* [idamagnum](https://github.com/lucasg/idamagnum): A plugin for integrating MagnumDB requests within IDA.
+MagNumDB is a database that contains about 380,000 items.
+These items are constants, names, values all extracted from more than 6,000 header files (.h, .hxx, .hpp, .idl, etc.) provided by standard Windows and Visual Studio SDKs and WDKs.

 * [IDA-minsc](https://github.com/arizvisa/ida-minsc): A plugin that assists a user with scripting the IDAPython plugin that is bundled with the disassembler.
 This plugin groups the different aspects of the IDAPython API into a simpler format which allows a reverse engineer to script different aspects of their work with very little investment.

 * [IDA Patchwork](https://bitbucket.org/daniel_plohmann/idapatchwork): Stitching against malware families with IDA Pro (tool for the talk at Spring9, https://spring2014.gdata.de/spring2014/programm.html).
 In essence, I use a somewhat fixed / refurbished version of PyEmu along IDA to demonstrate deobfuscation of the different patterns found in the malware family Nymaim.